Here's the Story Behind the Powerful Photo of the Nurse Making the Rounds

-One night this July, a labor and delivery nurse, couldn’t help but cry after delivering a stillborn child during a long day at the hospital.
+One night this July, a labor and delivery nurse couldn’t help but cry after delivering a stillborn child during a long day at the hospital.

 Caty Nixon was eating dinner at her twin sister’s house in Forney, Texas, when the sadness caught up with her, after working over 50 hours in four days.